Harpoon Brewery, Boston

 Boston was the first stop of our 3 week trip around America so, inevitably, it was home of the first brewery visit of the trip: Harpoon Brewery.

-I have to confess I’d never heard of this brewery before the trip until James recommended we check it out so I was a little sceptical at first.
+I have to confess I’d never heard of this brewery before the trip until Brand recommended we check it out so I was a little sceptical at first.
 However, Harpoon’s beer is widely available throughout the bars of Boston so it wasn’t long before I got to sample some of their goods.
 I opted for their staple Harpoon IPA in the first bar we went to after arriving in the city.
-The combination of a long journey and it being my first beer on American soil made it all the more enjoyable – it’s a very good IPA in its own right but all these factors multiplied my enjoyment tenfold.
+The combination of a long journey and it being my first beer on American soil made it all the more enjoyable - it's a very good IPA in its own right but all these factors multiplied my enjoyment tenfold.
 I was definitely looking forward to checking the brewery out the next day.

 After doing the Freedom Trail (highly recommended if you want to see a lot of Boston in a day or so), we decided to walk to Harpoon Brewery for a much needed rest and to reward ourselves with some fresh beers from the source.
 The brewery offers tours every hour so we opted to join the next one which was due to start in 45 minutes and sampled some of Harpoon's bar offerings in the interim.